Health Benefits

 We might think that Sapota and Clementine are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Sapota and Clementine Facts such as their taste, shape, color, and size are also distinct.
 The difference between Sapota and Clementine is explained here.

 The amount of calories in 100 gm of fresh Sapota and Clementine with peel is 40.00 kcal and Not Available and the amount of calories without peel is Not Available and 47.00 kcal respectively.
-Thus, Sapota and Clementine belong to Low Calorie Fruits and Low Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
+Thus, Sapota and Clementine belong to and category.These fruits might or might not differ with respect to their scientific classification.
 The order of Sapota and Clementine is Cucurbitales and Sapindales respectively.
 Sapota belongs to Cucurbitaceae family and Clementine belongs to Rutaceae family.
 Sapota belongs to Cucurbita genus of Pepo species and Clementine belongs to Citrus genus of C. clementina species.
 Beings plants, both fruits belong to Plantae Kingdom.